Year Long Disaster: 2009–2011: Second album

 In September 2009, it was reported that Year Long Disaster had begun recording its second studio album at Sound City Studios in Los Angeles, California with producer Nick Raskulinecz.
 Preceded by the single "Show Me Your Teeth", Black Magic; All Mysteries Revealed was released on March 9, 2010.
 The band also contributed a cover version of The Sword's "Maiden, Mother & Crone" to a split single with the Austin, Texas-based group, released by Volcom in March 2010.

-Since touring with Karma to Burn members Rob Oswald and William Mecum in 2010 and 2011, Year Long Disaster has remained inactive.
+Since touring with Karma to Burn members Rob Oswald and Will Mecum in 2010 and 2011, Year Long Disaster has remained inactive.
 Davies has since joined CKY in place of founding frontman Deron Miller, both in 2012 and in 2015.